bamboo-turtle/sync/README.md

 enabled | boolean | Display product on the site? eposnow_name | string |
 eposnow_category | string | Used for initial mapping
-woocommerce_id | string | ID of the product in WooCommerce.
-Variable products have ID in this format: `parent-id:variant-id` woocommerce_name | string | Used for initial mapping woocommerce_categories | string | Used for initial mapping last_sync_data | text | Snapshot of the data at the most recent synchronisation in JSON
+woocommerce_id | string | ID of the product in WooCommerce woocommerce_parent_id | string | ID of the parent product in WooCommerce (only applicable to variants) woocommerce_name | string | Used for initial mapping woocommerce_categories | string | Used for initial mapping last_sync_data | text | Snapshot of the data at the most recent synchronisation in JSON